aerogear/aerogear-unifiedpush-server/README.md

 For more details about the current release, please consult [our documentation](http://aerogear.org/docs/unifiedpush/).

+## Who is using it?

+We have a list of users in our [wiki](https://github.com/aerogear/aerogear-unifiedpush-server/wiki/Users-of-the-UnifiedPush-Server).
+If you are using the UnifiedPush Server, please add yourself to the list!

 ## Development

 The above `Getting started` section covers the latest release of the UnifiedPush Server.
 For development and deploying `SNAPSHOT` versions, you will find information in this section.